FreakyOc3anNerd/FreakyOc3anNerd/README.md

 Guys...I can't do it.
 I CAN'T MAKE A SHADED SKIN ANYMORE.
 I forgot the skill to shade, now I resort to my beautiful low quality simplifed skins that look like jokes but are actually real skins.
+(UPDATE : GUYS I'M GOING TO TRY MY BEST AND START TO SHADE MORE!
+THIS WILL BE FUN!!)